wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 letting it run for a while, and then starting concurrent instances of a different function at a relatively lower invocation frequency.
 Performance statistics are collected and compared between the two stages.
+Results show that concurrent function invocation will move the balanced function to the over-subscribed mode, causing it to suffer more page faults, context switches, which leads to a significantly lower IPC.
+To deal with this, the paper suggests over-provisioning of TLB entries and addition of new mechanism for performance isolation.